Air Fryer Recipe

 Dijon Mustard Glazed Salmon

-A flavourful and easy-to-make Dijon mustard glazed salmon recipe, perfect for air frying.
+A tasty, fuss-free Dijon mustard glazed salmon that’s just right for the air fryer.

 Ingredients